shendude/playlist-preserver/README.md

 1)Enter your soundcloud username into the textbox and click **SEARCH**.
 Click yourself!

-2)Click on a playlist to bring up the playlist in text form. *Save this text to your computer!*
+2)Click on a playlist to bring up the playlist in text form. *Copy and save this text to your computer!*

 3)As your playlist changes over time, **UPDATE** and **SUBMIT PLAYLIST** via the update option from step 2.